FranciscoBSpadaro/fbsdev-uploads3/README.md

 install dotenv for local development

 configuration example for  .env  local mode if s3 storage_type should be ' s3 '
+create .env file in root of project and add the follow lines

 ````
 APP_URL=http://localhost:3000